sjpierce/SANETPA/README.md

 update.packages(ask='graphics', checkBuilt=TRUE)
 ```

-If you previously were using an older version of R (any version in the
+If you previously were using an older version of R (any version before
-4.2.x or 4.3.x series), you should plan to reinstall all your R packages
+4.5.0), you should plan to reinstall all your R packages from scratch.
-from scratch under R 4.4.0 or later.
-The best way to do that is to use a
+The best way to do that is to use a script such as
-script such as `scripts/Reinstall_Packages.R` under the older version to
+`scripts/Reinstall_Packages.R` under the older version to save a data
-save a data file containing the names of installed packages, then remove
+file containing the names of installed packages, then remove the older
-the older version of R and replace it with the newest version of R, and
+version of R and replace it with the newest version of R, and use the
-use the remainder of that script to read in that list of packages and
+remainder of that script to read in that list of packages and install
-install them.
-That will take several minutes if you have a lot of
+them.
+That will take several minutes if you have a lot of packages.
-packages.

 ### Clone the *SANETPA* Repository from GitHub to your Local Computer